Beam me to the beach Scotty and don’t forget my notebook!

 Moments Of Change

-There are many other personal change stories of entrepreneurs, writers and even permanent employees who have begun to focus their careers on their dreams.
-What most of these stories have in common is the fact that some event shook people up and brought them out of their passive position.
-Certainly moments of change can open our eyes and give us courage for personal development.
+There are many other personal change stories of entrepreneurs, writers, and even permanent employees who have begun to focus their careers on their dreams.
+What most of these stories have in common is the fact that some events shook people up and brought them out of their passive position.
+Certainly, moments of change can open our eyes and give us courage for personal development.

 It doesn’t always have to be a stroke of fate that shakes us up.
 It can also be a book, a restructuring of a company or an inspiring conversation with someone.
 Each of us is responsible for his own life, happiness, and career.